cnabio/cnab-spec/101-bundle-json.md

 One of `env` or `path` MUST be specified.
 (Both MAY be provided).

-If `env` is set, the value of the credential will be assigned to the given environment variable name.
+If `env` is set, the value of the credential MUST be assigned to the given environment variable name.
 In the example in the previous section, `HOST_KEY` is set to `HOST_KEY`.

 If `path` is set, the value of the credential will be written into a file at the specified location on the invocation image's filesystem.
 This file name MUST NOT be present already on the invocation image's filesystem.